avasdao/nxy/README.md

 ### ↳ https://nexaverse.org

-Providing a safe [__Space__](http://docs.nexaverse.org/creators/spaces.html) for Creators to each design, build & grow their own token economies.
+Providing a safe [__Space__](http://docs.nexaverse.org/creators/spaces.html) for Creators to each design, build & grow their own crypto economies.

 # Table of contents